-Anyone who places a sport or an activity where there is a risk to your face and teeth, you should wear a mouthguard to prevent any dental injuries.
+Anyone who plays a sport or an activity where there is a risk to your face and teeth, should wear a mouthguard to prevent any dental injuries.

 We see too many people get treated for dental injuries which could be avoided by getting a correctly fitted custom mouthguard.

 How does a mouthguard work?

 Mouthguards are typically used for people playing contact sports such as Rugby.
 Contact sports can lead to broken teeth, dislodged teeth, broken jaws, cut lips and tongue.
 A mouthguard can help reduce the impact to your teeth and jaw.

 Mouthguards are a lot cheaper and cost effective than repairing injured teeth.
 Not all mouthguards are the same, so it is important to get a mouthguard fitted properly by a dentist.